Cecil Wood (engineer): Tourist's end

 Tourist Cycle Works, C. W. Wood and Co., came to an end through bankruptcy from 7 September 1903.
 Macintosh had left the partnership in 1898 or 1899 and Grandi on 14 July 1903.
 Wood's cycle works' stock, plant and fittings, consisting of bicycles, frames, parts and fittings of all kinds, tools, Tangye oil engine, dynamo and electric lighting plant wires and switch board, pulleys, shafting, belting, lathes and sundries specially suitable for the trade, were put up for auction on 2 October.

 Speedwell Cycle Works, W. A. Scott

 Wood carried on managing the business as the Timaru branch of Speedwell Cycle Works, W. A. Scott, of Dunedin, from December 1903.
 He took a leading part in organising the motor trade in South Canterbury in 1904–05.
 By 1905, in addition to bicycles, he was selling Scott's steam cars.

-In the period between 1903 and 1910, Wood designed and built several more motor cars; parts of his third being used to built the fourth.
+In the period between 1903 and 1910, Wood designed and built several more motor cars; parts of his third being used to build the fourth.
 The construction of the first three-speed gear-box in New Zealand, "which consisted of a tube, having the sliding pinions fitted on the outside, with steel keys forced into slots in the pinions by means of springs from inside the tube", is also credited to him.